gaehlerm/SoftwareEngineering/README.md

 # 21. Software Architecture

 Getting software to work is easy.
 Getting it right is hard. – Robert C. Martin

 // Rethink this chapter.
 I state that architecture is everything, but at the same time only write about libraries.
 This chapter somehow needs serious rework to be done.

+// I ordered a book on architecture.
+Read that one and we'll see.

 // where to write about stability of code? see clean architecture and 97-things-every-programmer-should-know chapter 74